 The Conference believes that no person should have to make the impossible choice of whether to care for his or her family or lose a job.

 |Only 17% of workers in the United States have access to paid family leave.||As many as 25% of moms take only 10 days or less of maternity leave.||3 out of 4 fathers take 1 week or less of paternity leave||88% of Marylanders support providing paid family leave through the state.|

-As most recently proposed in 2020, paid family leave would be funded through the creation of an insurance program.
+As most recently proposed in 2021, paid family leave would be funded through the creation of an insurance program.
 Both employers and employees would contribute to the program.
 The average combined weekly contribution would be 0.67% of payroll.
 A worker caring for a new baby, aging parents or a loved one (or self) with a serious illness, as well as families dealing with a military deployment or injured service member could receive $50-$1,000 per week, depending on income.